 In the entire Yala Safari, who else will not love photography?
 Yes, you’ll completely enjoy wildlife photography and play with your camera at Yala National Park.

-All of my wildlife photos here captured with Nikon CoolPix P600.
+All of my wildlife photos were captured with Nikon Coolpix P600.
 Normally I don’t like zooming much but here I enjoyed to use the power of optical zoom with my Nikon camera.

-Yala National Park has been damaged much during the Tsunami in 2004.
+Yala National Park has been damaged much by the Tsunami in 2004.
 But still you can find here the highest visitors, and tourists those love adventure.
 The whole environment inside the park nicely maintained by the Department of Wildlife Conservation in Sri Lanka.
 No illegal activities, including hunting prohibited.
-So all are highly encouraged to follow and protect the wildlife of Sri Lanka.